-CMI: Statistics showed that most of the unemployment burden is falling on youths.
+CMI: Statistics showed that most of the unemployment burden is falling on youth.
 Programs were conducted to prepare the participants for job interviews to seek employment and/or to be self-employed.
+Inadequate parental support and supervision is having a profound negative impact on young people.